youbs/ubermuda.github.io/books/docker-101.md

 Please be aware that since the book is still not finished, this table of contents is for informational purpose only and might change without notice before the release of the book.
 This should however be a good indication of the content of the book.

 * [What is Docker?]({% post_url 2014-08-24-what-is-docker %})
-  * Founding blocks
-  * Why containers?
-  * The LXC instruction set
+  * The building blocks of Docker
-  * Execution drivers
+  * LXC and execution drivers
-  * Union filesystems
+  * Union filesystems and storage drivers
-  * Storage drivers
   * Docker's client/server model
-  * What is boot2docker?
+  * Running Docker on non-Linux hosts
 * First steps
   * Container vs Image, what's the difference?
   * Creating a container